d2l-ai/d2l-en/chapter_computational-performance/parameterserver.md

 Each of these operations seems rather straightforward.
 And, indeed, they can be carried out efficiently *within* a single machine.
 Once we look at multiple machines, though, we can see that the central parameter server becomes the bottleneck.
 After all, the bandwidth per server is limited, hence for $m$ workers the time it takes to send all gradients to the server is $\mathcal{O}(m)$.
 We can break through this barrier by increasing the number of servers to $n$.
 At this point each server only needs to store $\mathcal{O}(1/n)$ of the parameters, hence the total time for updates and optimization becomes $\mathcal{O}(m/n)$.
 Matching both numbers yields constant scaling regardless of how many workers we are dealing with.
 In practice we use the *same* machines both as workers and as servers. :numref:`fig_ps_multips` illustrates the design (see also :cite:`Li.Andersen.Park.ea.2014` for details).
 In particular, ensuring that multiple machines work without unreasonable delays is nontrivial.
-We omit details on barriers and will only briefly touch on synchronous and asynchronous updates below.

 ![Top: a single parameter server is a bottleneck since its bandwidth is finite.
 Bottom: multiple parameter servers store parts of the parameters with aggregate bandwidth.](../img/ps-multips.svg)
 :label:`fig_ps_multips`